2. How can I protect myself from getting COVID-19 if I have diabetes?

 6. What other resources are available to help me manage my diabetes during this time?

-In addition to virtual visits (and in-person visits if needed), your healthcare provider can arrange video visits with other members of your care team.
-Our dietitian can coach you on healthy nutrition, and our behavioral health specialist is available if you are experiencing more anxiety or mental health concerns during this stressful time.
+In addition to virtual visits (and in-person visits if needed), your healthcare provider can arrange video visits with other members of your care team, including a dietitian or behavioral health specialist.